learn-cfinaweek/v2-content/week1/HandsOn_26.md

     </cfscript>
     ```

 1. Once you have the spreadsheet object created, add a heading row.
-To do this, call the `SpreadsheetAddRow` function and pass it in the `exportSpreadhseet` object with a comma delimited string of the column headings you want.
+To do this, call the `SpreadsheetAddRow` function and pass it in the `exportSpreadsheet` object with a comma delimited string of the column headings you want.
 For this example, the code will look similar to:

     ```cfml
     SpreadsheetAddRow( exportSpreadsheet, 'ID,Title,Summary,Body,Date Posted' );